Scrapped Cruise Ships fleet

 Old cruise vessels are either scrapped (dismantled), scuttled (deliberately sunk) or decommissioned from cruising service, permanently berthed and turned into luxury dockside hotels or ship-museums.

 For detailed information on the shipbreaking process (technologies, largest shipbreakers and shipbreaking yards worldwide, industry policies and new regulations, pollution issues) you can read CruiseMapper's dedicated article Ship Breaking and 40+ Year-Old Cruise Ships.
-World's largest shipbreaking yards are n India (Alang), Bangladesh (Chittagong) and Pakistan (Gadani).
-There, the doomed vessels are first run aground (by beaching) then dismantled by underpaid workers.
+The world's largest shipbreaking yards are n India (Alang), Bangladesh (Chittagong), Pakistan (Gadani), Turkey (Aliaga).
+There, the doomed vessels are first run-aground (by beaching at low tide) then dismantled by underpaid workers.
 Once the ship is on land, yard workers first strip everything useful (furniture, equipment, plastics, glass, etc), dismantle the superstructure, then cut the hull up and collect and recycle everything (from hull's steel plates to the engines and other machinery), discarding only the hazardous materials.

 An example for an abandoned cruiser is MV World Discoverer - which struck a reef off Florida Islands (Solomon Islands) in 2000.
 All passengers and most crew were evacuated.
 The vessel under its own power arrived at Roderick Bay where was abandoned near the beach.